-“Black Canaan” is a short story originally published in the June 1936 issue of Weird Tales.
 It is a regional horror story in the Southern Gothic mode, one of several such tales by Howard set in the piney woods of the ArkLaTex region of the Southern United States.
-The related stories include “The Shadow of the Beast”, “Black Hound of Death”, “Moon of Zambebwei” and “Pigeons from Hell”.
+The related stories include “The Shadow of the Beast“, “Black Hound of Death“, “Moon of Zambebwei” and “Pigeons from Hell“.

-After publication of the first printing of PICTURES IN THE FIRE, it was discovered that the typescript used for “Black Canaan” was Howard’s final version, rather than the earlier version that was intended.
-To correct the error, the REH Foundation Press issued this chapbook and included it with copies of the first print run.
+After the publication of the first printing of PICTURES IN THE FIRE, it was discovered that the typescript used for “Black Canaan” was Howard’s final version, rather than the earlier version that was intended.
+To correct the error, the REH Foundation Press issued a chapbook and included it with copies of the first print run.

 Future print runs of PICTURES IN THE FIRE will have the early version of “Black Canaan” included in the book.
 The text for this alternate version of “Black Canaan” came from copies of REH’s original typescript that were provided by the Glenn Lord Collection.